(Including Credit Reporting Policy)

 - Where you otherwise provide your consent, whether express or implied.

-In circumstances where we are considering an application for employment, or pass on such an application to one of our clients, we may require you to provide a police check, which is classified as sensitive information.
+In circumstances where we are considering an application for employment, we may require you to provide a police check, which is classified as sensitive information.
 We will only use this information for the purpose of assessing your application and meeting our contractual obligations with our clients.
-We will only disclose sensitive information to our clients where you would reasonably expect us to do so and where the reason for doing so is directly related to our primary purpose of collecting that information, or the disclosure is otherwise in accordance with our privacy law obligations.
+We will only disclose sensitive information to our clients where you provide consent for us to do so and the disclosure is otherwise in accordance with our privacy law obligations.

 - recruitment and employment screening;